Using Native Plants for a Bird Friendly Habitat

 Non-native vegetation can provide some fruits, nuts, and seeds, but it does not host the insects that are vital to birds and the web of life.
 As their seeds are spread by wildlife, many non-native plants become “invasive” by outcompeting local vegetation and disrupting the local ecology.

 Plants native to our area are adapted to the soil and climate conditions of the area.
-However it is important to pick the right native plants for each specific situation on your property.
-The growing guides referenced below will tell you the sun, water and soil requirements of each plant.
+However it is important to pick the right native plants for the variety of microclimates on your property.
+Our recommended native plants list for the Piedmont tells you the sun, water and soil requirements of each plant.
 All the plants on our list are chosen to have benefit to wildlife, and specific information about that benefit is listed for each plant species.
 CLICK OR TAP HERE to go to the list (the format is compatible with smartphones and other mobile devices).

 - New Hope Audubon Society: Our same recommended list of plants for the Piedmont in a downloadable spreadsheet format

 - North Carolina Audubon: Bird-Friendly Native Plants

 - North Carolina Botanical Garden: Native Southeastern Plants for Your Garden

 - North Carolina State University: Interactive database of native plants